Scripts

 “Hi, X. Thank you for presenting!
 It was absolutely amazing and everyone loved it.

-Inviting someone to a Pondering.
+Inviting someone to a Pondering for the first time

 These are sample scripts to help get your invite started.
 Please customize it to the person.